Version 0.4 April 2026

 Normative Rules

-1. Every connector MUST implement the full verification logic defined in the Validation Steps.
+1. Every connector MUST implement the full verification logic AND the receipt request flow.

-2. A connector MUST NOT partially verify (e.g., check signatures but skip domain coverage).
+2. A connector MUST NOT partially verify (e.g., check signatures but skip receipt issuance).

-3. A connector MUST reject execution if verification fails — no “warn and proceed” mode in production.
+3. A connector MUST reject execution if either local verification or receipt issuance fails — no “warn and proceed” mode in production.

 4. Connectors MUST return structured error responses using the error codes above.